History of the socialist movement in the United States

-Unlike in Western Europe, Australia, and New Zealand, a major socialist party has never materialized in the United States and the socialist movement in the United States was relatively weak in comparison.
-In the United States, socialism can be stigmatized because it is commonly associated with authoritarian socialism, the Soviet Union and other authoritarian Marxist-Leninist regimes.
-Writing for The Economist, Samuel Jackson argued that socialism has been used as a pejorative term, without any clear definition, by conservatives and right-libertarians to taint liberal and progressive policies, proposals and public figures.
+Unlike in Western Europe, Australia, and New Zealand, a major socialist party has never materialized in the United States, whose socialist movement was relatively weak in comparison.
+The legacy of slavery entrenched deep racial divisions within the American working class, in stark contrast to the more cohesive labor movements in countries without such a history.
+These divisions created a two-tiered labor force with differing political priorities along racial lines, ultimately undermining class solidarity.
+This racial stratification posed a formidable obstacle to left-wing politics, constraining support for progressive policies on taxation, social welfare, and economic equality.
+In the United States, socialism can be stigmatized because it is commonly associated with authoritarian socialism, the Soviet Union, and other authoritarian Marxist–Leninist regimes.
+Writing for The Economist, Samuel Jackson argued that socialism has been used as a pejorative term, without any clear definition, by conservatives and right-libertarians to taint liberal and progressive policies, proposals, and public figures.
 The term socialization has been mistakenly used to refer to any state or government-operated industry or service (the proper term for such being either municipalization or nationalization).
-The term has also been used to mean any tax-funded programs, whether privately run or government run.
-The term socialism has been used to argue against economic interventionism, the Federal Deposit Insurance Corporation, Medicare, the New Deal, Social Security and universal single-payer health care, among others.
+The term has also been used to mean any tax-funded programs, whether privately run or government-run.
+The term socialism has been used to argue against economic interventionism, the Federal Deposit Insurance Corporation, Medicare, the New Deal, Social Security, and universal single-payer health care, among others.

-Milwaukee has had several socialist mayors such as Emil Seidel, Daniel Hoan and Frank Zeidler whilst Socialist Party presidential candidate Eugene V. Debs won nearly one million votes in the 1920 presidential election.
-Self-declared democratic socialist Bernie Sanders won 13 million votes in the 2016 Democratic Party presidential primary, gaining considerable popular support, particularly among the younger generation and the working class.
-A December 2021 poll reported 38% of American adults had a positive view of socialism and 60% had a positive view of capitalism.
+Milwaukee has had several socialist mayors, such as Emil Seidel, Daniel Hoan, and Frank Zeidler, whilst Socialist Party presidential candidate Eugene V. Debs won nearly one million votes in the 1920 U.S. presidential election.
+Moreover, self-declared democratic socialist Bernie Sanders won 13 million votes in the 2016 Democratic Party presidential primary, gaining considerable popular support, particularly among the younger generation and the working class.
+A September 2025 Gallup poll reported 39% of American adults had a positive view of socialism and 54% had a positive view of capitalism, down from 60% in 2021.
+In 2025, democratic socialist Zohran Mamdani defeated independent candidate Andrew Cuomo to win the mayorality of New York City, the United States' most populous city.